 Types of Indian Railways Trains

-The rail journey in India came into existence in the year 1853 with the first train running 21 miles from Mumbai to Thane with 14 railway coaches along with 400 honoured guests.
-Ever since Indian Railways has progressed drastically and today it is the vital means of transport carrying over 30 million passengers and 3 million tons of freight across the country every day.
+The rail journey in India came into existence in 1853 with the first train running 21 miles from Mumbai to Thane with 14 railway coaches and 400 honored guests.
+Ever since, Indian Railways has progressed drastically, and today it is the vital means of transport, carrying over 30 million passengers and 3 million tons of freight across the country every day.
 The Indian Railways network is the largest rail network in Asia and the second largest in the world under one management.

-The rail network of India is one of the largest and busiest in the world.
-Nearly 10000 trains are running on a daily basis to connect twenty-eight states and two union territories.
-The rail connectivity to the capital cities of the North East states of Sikkim, Meghalaya, and Arunachal Pradesh is progressing and in the coming years, we can see full-fledged connectivity to every part of the country.
-The complex network of the railway is managed by dividing them into different zones and sub-divided into divisions.
+The Indian rail network is one of the largest and busiest in the world.
+Nearly 10,000 trains are running on a daily basis to connect twenty-eight states and two union territories.
+The rail connectivity to the capital cities of the North East states of Sikkim, Meghalaya, and Arunachal Pradesh is progressing, and in the coming years, we can see full-fledged connectivity to every part of the country.
+The complex network of the railway is managed by dividing it into different zones and subdividing it into divisions.

-Today the railway has seventeen zones and sixty-eight divisions, which link to the urban and rural areas of the nation.
+Today, the railway has seventeen zones and sixty-eight divisions, which link to the urban and rural areas of the nation.
 It operates on a multi-gauge system: broad, narrow, and meter gauges.
-It is the world's largest commercial employer with over 1.5 million employees.
-Besides the long-distance trains, many cities have a suburban rail network that serves the commuters.
+It is the world's largest commercial employer, with over 1.5 million employees.
+Besides the long-distance trains, many cities have a suburban rail network that serves commuters.

-The trains offer different classes of travel: the First Class AC, Air-conditioned coaches which are 2-tier or 3-tier, First Class, the Sleeper class, AC Chair car/Seater Class and General or unreserved.
+The trains offer different classes of travel: AC first-class, air-conditioned coaches, which are 2-tier or 3-tier, First Class, the Sleeper Class, AC Chair Car/Seater Class, and General or Unreserved.
 The fare list varies according to the facilities provided.
-Trains are the most reliable and fastest means of transport at affordable rates.
-Some of the fastest trains in India are the Shatabdi Express, Rajdhani Express, and Duronto Express which compete with the low-cost airlines of the country.
-Every year railway takes up safety measures and introduces new trains in different regions to accommodate the growing number of passengers.
+Trains are the most reliable and fastest means of transport, at affordable rates.
+Some of the fastest trains in India are the Shatabdi Express, Rajdhani Express, and Duronto Express, which compete with the low-cost airlines of the country.
+Every year, the railway takes up safety measures and introduces new trains in different regions to accommodate the growing number of passengers.

-Indian Railways has been extremely successful in contributing to the growth in the tourism sector.
-It has been an overwhelming host to all the visitors.
+Indian Railways has been extremely successful in contributing to the growth of the tourism sector.
+It has been an overwhelming host for all the visitors.
 The luxurious trains in India are Deccan Odyssey, Maharaja Express, Palace on Wheels, The Golden Chariot, Royal Orient Train, Royal Rajasthan on Wheels, and Fairy Queen, which is the pride of India and holds a record for being the oldest working locomotive in the world.
 You can expect an amazing royal treat on board with a blend of Indian heritage and hospitality.
-The best way to explore incredible India is by rail journey.
+The best way to explore incredible India is by rail.

 Different Types of Trains in India

-There are many types of trains which are operated by Indian railways and we are going to give you information about those trains over here.
+There are many types of trains that are operated by Indian railways, and we are going to give you information about those trains over here.

 Special Trains

-Special Trains are not permanent as they were launched on a temporary basis just to handle the huge traffic during the summer holiday and festival season.
-Special Trains number start with zero digits.
+Special trains are not permanent, as they were launched on a temporary basis just to handle the huge traffic during the summer holiday and festival season.
+Special Trains numbers start with zero digits.

-Covid-19 Special Trains were introduced by Indian railways during the pandemic to carry the passengers stuck in the cities to their native places.
-Indian Railways had suspended all the regular trains to avoid risk of spreading the COVID 19 but started COVID 19 special trains to serve the passenger.
-Ticket for these trains can be booked 120 days in advance.
+COVID-19 Special Trains were introduced by Indian railways during the pandemic to carry passengers stuck in the cities to their native places.
+Indian Railways had suspended all the regular trains to avoid the risk of spreading COVID-19 but started COVID-19 special trains to serve passengers.
+A ticket for these trains can be booked 120 days in advance.

-Vande Bharat Express is a semi-high-speed fully air-conditioned daytime train with the capability of running at the utmost speed of 200 km/h.
-It's also known as Train 18, started its operations on 15 February 2019.
-These trains offer various modern facilities such as odour control systems, sensor-based water taps, bottle holders, on-board Wi-Fi, CCTV cameras, and bio-toilets.
+Vande Bharat Express is a semi-high-speed, fully air-conditioned daytime train with the capability of running at the utmost speed of 200 km/h.
+It's also known as Train 18, which started its operations on February 15, 2019.
+These trains offer various modern facilities, such as odor control systems, sensor-based water taps, bottle holders, on-board Wi-Fi, CCTV cameras, and bio-toilets.

 Humsafar Express

-Humsafar Express is premium trains with AC 3-tier and sleeper class accommodation.
-Humsafar trains are equipped with all the modern facilities including CCTV surveillance, charging ports, bio-toilets, advanced GPS tracking system, reading lights, LED screens which display passing by stations and train speed, etc.
+Humsafar Express is a premium train with AC 3-tier and sleeper-class accommodations.
+Humsafar trains are equipped with all the modern facilities, including CCTV surveillance, charging ports, bio-toilets, an advanced GPS tracking system, reading lights, LED screens that display passing stations and train speed, etc.

 Rajdhani Express

-The Rajdhani Express is one of the oldest trains operated by Indian Railways that connects the national capital to various other states of the country.
-It's a fully air-conditioned superfast long-distance train that runs at the top speed of 130–140 km/h.
-At present, 24 pairs of Rajdhani trains running in the country.
+The Rajdhani Express is one of the oldest trains operated by Indian Railways and connects the national capital to various other states of the country.
+It's a fully air-conditioned superfast long-distance train that runs at a top speed of 130–140 km/h.
+At present, there are 24 pairs of Rajdhani trains running in the country.

 Shatabdi Express

-Shatabdi Express are superfast daytime trains that complete their journey on the same day.
-The Shatabdi trains run at the top speed of 150 km/h.
+Shatabdi Express trains are superfast daytime trains that complete their journey on the same day.
+The Shatabdi trains run at a top speed of 150 km/h.
 It operates for short to medium distances with limited stops.
-It provides only an AC chair car seating facility.
+It provides only an AC chair-car seating facility.
 As of now, 25 pairs of Shatabdi trains are operated by Indian Railways.

 Tejas Express

 Tejas Express trains are semi-high-speed air-conditioned chair car trains.
-It has only two classes of travel which are executive chair car (EC) and AC chair car (CC).
-It's India's first private train which is operated by IRCTC.
+It has only two classes of travel, which are executive chair cars (EC) and AC chair cars (CC).
+It's India's first private train, which is operated by IRCTC.
 It can run at a maximum speed of 200 km/h.
-It has several onboard modern facilities such as tea and coffee vending machines, LED TV for the individual traveler, celebrity chef menu, free Wi-Fi, CCTV Cameras, charging sockets, etc.
+It has several modern onboard facilities, such as tea and coffee vending machines, an LED TV for the individual traveler, a celebrity chef menu, free Wi-Fi, CCTV cameras, charging sockets, etc.

 Duronto Express